• Skip to main content

 Other duties as assigned.

-Effective immediately, the Human Resources Department is accepting online applications for the position of .2 FTE Construction Trades Teacher at our High School for the 2023-24 school year.
+Effective immediately, the Human Resources Department will accept online applications for the position of School Counselor at our Middle School for the 2023-24 school year.
 We offer a competitive salary and benefits package.
 Salary placement is based on education and experience as indicated in Teacher’s Collectively Bargained Agreement.

 Job Summary